davidhildenbrand/linux/Documentation/admin-guide/mm/pagemap.rst

    precisely which pages are mapped (or in swap) and comparing mapped pages between processes.

+   Note that in some kernel configurations, all pages part of a larger allocation (e.g., THP) might be considered "mapped shared" if the large allocation is considered "mapped shared": if not all pages are exclusive to the same process.
+Further, some kernel configurations might consider larger allocations "mapped shared", if they were at one point considered "mapped shared", even if they would now be considered "exclusively mapped".
+   Consequently, in these kernel configurations, bit 56 might be set although the page is actually "exclusively mapped"

    Efficient users of this interface will use ``/proc/pid/maps`` to determine which areas of memory are actually mapped and llseek to skip over unmapped regions.